emissary-ingress/emissary/reference/tcpmappings.md

 ## TCPMapping

-An Ambassador Edge Stack `TCPMapping` associates TCP connections with Kubernetes [_services_](#services).
-Cleartext TCP connections are defined by destination IP address and/or destination TCP port; TLS TCP connections can also by defined by the hostname presented using SNI.
+An Ambassador Edge Stack `TCPMapping` associates TCP connections with Kubernetes _services_.
+Cleartext TCP connections are defined by destination IP address and/or destination TCP port; TLS TCP connections can also be defined by the hostname presented using SNI.
 A service is exactly the same as in Kubernetes.

 ## TCPMapping Configuration